Tripura: Another MLA of BJP ally IPFT resigns, may join Tipra Motha | Politics

 - India

-IPFT MLA Mevar Kumar Jamatia on Tuesday said he has resigned as a member of the Tripura assembly.
+IPFT MLA Mevar Kumar Jamatia said he has resigned as a member of the Tripura assembly.

 Jamatia is the third MLA of the Indigenous People's Front of Tripura (IPFT), an ally of the BJP, to resign ahead of next year's assembly elections in the Northeastern state.